 |201 - 250%||73%||$5,200||$10,400|

 On the exchanges, those who qualify for CSR discounts will see that the Silver plans that are usually labeled with a CSR adjustment 73, 87 or 94 applied.
-For the sake of comparison the AV values of standard metal tier plans are Bronze: 60%, Silver 70%, Gold 80% and Platinum 90%.
-The Silver CSR 94 plans provide better cost sharing than the platinum plans you will find on the exchange for significantly less cost.
+For the sake of comparison, the AV values of standard metal tier plans are Bronze: 60%, Silver 70%, Gold 80% and Platinum 90%.
+The Silver CSR 94 plans provide better cost-sharing than the platinum plans you will find on the exchange for significantly less cost.

 While consumers are free to acquire minimum essential coverage to fulfill the individual mandate through many other means, the Cost Sharing Reductions like the tax credits can only be acquired through the marketplaces.
-This can make the on-exchange plans a significantly better deal for consumers than even the employer sponsored plans once the cost sharing aspects are factored in.
+This can make the on-exchange plans a significantly better deal for consumers than even the employer-sponsored plans once the cost-sharing aspects are factored in.

-Members of Federally Recognized Indian tribes benefit from another set of cost sharing benefits.
-Those households who fall under one of these groups, qualify for zero cost sharing plans, as long as their household income is under 300% of the Federal Poverty Limit.
+Members of Federally Recognized Indian tribes benefit from another set of cost-sharing benefits.
+Those households who fall under one of these groups, qualify for zero cost-sharing plans, as long as their household income is under 300% of the Federal Poverty Limit.
 These plans have no copays, deductibles or coinsurance when receiving care from an Indian healthcare provider or receiving any of the essential health benefits through the Marketplace.

-If you qualify for Cost Sharing Reductions on the exchange, remember that they only apply to the Silver Metal Tier plans.
+If you qualify for cost-sharing reductions on the exchange, remember that they only apply to the Silver Metal Tier plans.
 While bronze plans will be cheaper when it comes to premiums, none of the CSR discounts will be applied to these plans on the exchange.
-This is important to consider while shopping on plans on the exchanges, since many of the marketplaces display plans in increasing order of premiums.
+This is important to consider while shopping on plans on the exchanges since many of the marketplaces display plans in increasing order of premiums.

-As one of only two factors when it comes to total cost of care, the bronze plans may appear to be the best deal, but can in reality be much more expensive once you consider your out of pocket costs.
+As one of only two factors when it comes to the total cost of care, the bronze plans may appear to be the best deal, but can in reality be much more expensive once you consider your out of pocket costs.
 Bronze plans will typically have very high deductibles and out of pocket maximums, generally near the maximum legal limit of 6,600 for an individual in 2015.
 A CSR Silver plan will instead have much lower deductibles.

-As you can see from this example, while the Silver plan may cost about $600 dollars more over the course of a year in premiums, the most you would ever have to pay for healthcare in a year would be $1,224 (premiums + out of pocket maximum combined).
-With the bronze plan, the enrollee would be responsible $6,324 of premiums and fees before any coverage began kicking in.
+As you can see from this example, while the Silver plan may cost about $600 more over the course of a year in premiums, the most you would ever have to pay for healthcare in a year would be $1,224 (premiums + out of pocket maximum combined).
+With the bronze plan, the enrollee would be responsible for $6,324 of premiums and fees before any coverage began kicking in.
 As illustrated by this example the Silver plan begins coming out ahead quite quickly if you have any healthcare costs whatsoever in a given year.